 Use the Government's advice on travel after Brexit, together with the guidance on these UWE Bristol pages for information on what you need to do before travelling.

 Travel advice and information

 The CTA is an arrangement between the UK, Ireland, Jersey, Guernsey and the Isle of Man.
 The CTA is not reliant on membership of the EU.
 If you’re a British or Irish citizen in another part of the CTA, you’re not required to take any action and you can continue to travel freely within the CTA without seeking immigration permission from the authorities.
 If you are a non-Irish or non-British citizen, you should ensure that you follow entry clearance requirements.

-It is expected that trains from the UK to the EU will continue to operate.
+Trains from the UK to the EU continue to operate.

 Health Insurance and the European Health Insurance Card (EHIC)

 For all international travel, Europe or elsewhere, it is important that travellers download and keep with them a copy of the University’s travel insurance cover summary.
 This short document contains emergency contact details and policy reference for Global Response, which will be required should there be a need to establish a guarantee of payment for medical charges.